kpassapk/tarp/README.txt

     *   Third Party Perl Modules:

+        "File::HomeDir"
+            Available from CPAN and included in ActivePerl.

         "Text::CSV"
             Available from CPAN or through ActiveState's Perl Package Manager (ppm).
 See your Perl distribution's manual pages for help on installing Perl modules.

-        "File::Copy::Recursive"
-            Available from CPAN and ppm.

         "YAML::Tiny"
             Available from CPAN and ppm.